The Examination for Lieutenant

 The Examination for Lieutenant is an episode of the British television series Hornblower.
 It is loosely based on part of the 1950 novel Mr. Midshipman Hornblower by C. S. Forester.
-It was released on DVD in the United States under the title The Fire Ship.
+It was released on DVD in the United States as The Fire Ship and The Fire Ships.

 Plot

 Sir Edward Pellew, captain of HMS Indefatigable decides to put his protégé, Horatio Hornblower, forward to be examined for promotion to lieutenant.
 Pellew cautions Hornblower to study diligently, because failure will mean an end to his acting lieutenant's grade and return to the midshipmen's ranks.
 Hornblower attempts to study, but constant challenges interrupt his reading and note taking.

 Spain has made peace with France and is no longer an ally of Britain – Spanish ships, though technically neutral, begin to attack British ships.
 Wreckage from one supply ship is found by Indefatigable.
 Indefatigable recovers three survivors, among them Captain "Dreadnought" Foster, a famously heroic officer.
 Spain's actions have deprived the Gibraltar fleet of resupply, leaving Pellew no alternative but to order crews to half-rations.
 This action causes discontent among several sailors, especially Bunting, who begins to question whether the officers are facing the same deprivation.
 Hornblower reminds him that such talk can be considered mutinous and cautions him to stop.

 A weakened Finch falls while climbing the ratlines, a victim of illness and the food shortage.
 With the crew attempting to keep the delirious Finch awake until he regains his senses, Hornblower asks Finch to quiz him from Hornblower's copy of the seamanship guide.
 Finch proves unable to concentrate, and succumbs to his illness and injuries.
 Despite being cautioned that his words could be considered mutinous, Bunting continues to rebel.
 Hornblower catches him stealing food, leading Pellew to order that Bunting be punished by being made to run the gauntlet.
 Because Hornblower admits he was not as firm as he should have been with Bunting earlier, Pellew orders Hornblower to lead Bunting as Bunting advances through the gauntlet; because Hornblower has to walk backwards and hold Bunting at sword point to prevent him from fleeing, Pellew's order means Hornblower is forced to watch every time Bunting is struck.